 Ruined reputation

-Imagine for a moment that it wasn’t Ubiquiti, but your company that announced a breach.
-What would it be like to land on national and international news sites?
+Imagine for a moment that your company has to announce a breach (and every year, this scenario becomes more likely).
+What will it be like to land on national and international news sites?
 How would your customers respond?

 Once this kind of thing gets out onto the internet, it proliferates like crazy.
 News sources pick it up.
 Social media spreads the news like a virus.
-It only takes a couple days for the whole world to know that you’ve been breached.
+Depending on the nature of the breach, it only takes a couple hours for the whole world to know that you’ve been breached.
 And it will always be out there for everyone to discover.

 Consider how hard your sales team works to land a client.
 How much harder would it be if, every time a prospect looked up information about your company, one of the top search results was about your latest data breach?
 It can be very difficult to win new sales when you have to explain how this happened.